Skip to main content

 In this situation, the Leaders are educating their industry colleagues and are not making public presentations that could be viewed as aligned with any Corporate Entity.

-The President, Officers, Councilors, Editors-in-Chief, and Chairs and Members of Clinical Task Forces, the Professional Practice Committee, and the Program Committee may NOT:
+However, the President, Officers, Council/Board Members, Editors-in-Chief, and Chairs and Members of Clinical Task Forces, the Professional Practice Committee, and the Program Committee:

-(14) Speak at symposia or programs sponsored by Corporate Entities at the ASBMR Annual Meeting.
+(14) MAY NOT speak at symposia or programs sponsored by those Corporate Entities at the ASBMR Annual Meeting.
 The concern here is that speakers selected by the Corporate Entity may be appear to be aligned with the Corporate Entity, whether actually or just apparently, versus when speakers are not selected by a Corporate Entity.
 Other ASBMR Leaders are permitted to speak at such programs but may not have their position with ASBMR identified.

-E. SENIOR ASBMR LEADERS MAY NOT RECEIVE OR RETAIN MORE THAN $15,000 FROM BONE/MINERAL-RELATED CORPORATE ENTITIES.
+F. SENIOR ASBMR LEADERS MAY NOT RECEIVE MORE THAN $15,000 FROM BONE/MINERAL-RELATED CORPORATE ENTITIES.

 As noted above, the ability to resolve certain conflicts varies by leadership position, depending on the extent to which they can influence certain decisions (e.g., selection of a key conference sponsor, selection of a favorable journal article, positive resolution of task force review).
 Some Leadership positions - such as editorial board members and ASBMR representatives to other organizations - however important they are, do not present the same opportunity for favoritism.
 As with other conflicts, the most stringent restrictions apply to the ASBMR Leaders with the greatest opportunity to take unilateral action or to have a disproportionate effect on a decision or situation.